-Community Development consists of the following areas: Center for Service Initiatives, Community Living, Campus Security, and Student Involvement.
+Community Development consists of the following areas: Center for Multicultural and Service Initiatives, Residential Life and Student Involvement.
 With the help of student leaders, professional staff members in each area work to intentionally engage students and enhance learning through community involvement.

-Center for Service Initiatives
+Center for Multicultural and Service Initiatives

-In support of the Brevard College motto, "Learn in Order to Serve," the mission of the Center for Service Initiatives is to create opportunities for and to inspire students, faculty, staff, alumni, and community to engage in mutually beneficial service partnerships.
-The Center is a clearinghouse for ideas and resources to match the interests of those looking to serve and the needs of our community.
-In addition to advertising opportunities, the Center will celebrate the impact that is made through community service and service-learning.
+In support of the Brevard College motto, "Learn in Order to Serve," the mission of the Center for Multicultural Service Initiatives (CMSI) is to create opportunities for and to inspire students, faculty, staff, alumni, and community to engage in mutually beneficial service partnerships while raising awareness to various cultural and religious/spiritual issues.
+The CMSI is a clearinghouse for ideas and resources to match the interests of those looking to serve and the needs of our community in the areas of service, multicultural awareness, and religious/spiritual life.
+In addition to advertising opportunities, the CMSI will celebrate the impact that is made through community service and service-learning.

-The Center for Service Initiatives is supported by a group of students called T-M.O.V.E.
-(Team - Mobilizing Opportunities for Volunteer Engagement).
-This group of students is motivated to serve their community and to get others involved as well.
+The CMSI is supported by a group of students called CMSI Coordinators as well as student groups such as T-M.O.V.E.
+(Team - Mobilizing Opportunities for Volunteer Engagement) and EMERGE Mentors.
+These groups of students are motivated to serve their community and to get others involved as well.

-A great tradition at Brevard College is Move-A-Mountain Day.
+One of the major events coordinated by CMSI, and a great tradition at Brevard College, is Move-A-Mountain Day.
 This day of service unites students, faculty, and staff with the community in the spirit of fellowship and volunteerism.
 As part of fall and spring welcome week, faculty and staff help with community service projects at various locations around the city of Brevard and Western North Carolina.
 Service sites are carefully chosen so that students are exposed to a diversity of experiences and citizens in the Brevard area.